miln0068/TestIA/index.md

 ## Welcome to the Prototype

 I have created this site to test ideas about various aspects of information architecture including metadata, usability, and content strategy.
-My goal was to provide an environment to play with, design, test, and validate ideas as well to provide a more tangible context for concepts such as metadata and UX that are not familiar to everyone.
+My goal was to provide an environment to play with, design, test, and validate ideas as well to provide a more tangible context for less familiar concepts such as metadata and UX.

 ## Overview